TEIC/website/src/guidelines/customization.md

 Best Practices for TEI in Libraries

-* A guide for mass digitization, automated workflows, and promotion of interoperability with XML using the TEI ([website](http://purl.oclc.org/NET/teiinlibraries), [prose documentation](/extra/teiinlibraries/4.0.0/bptl-driver.html), [ODD files](https://github.com/sydb/TEI-in-Libraries))
+* A guide for mass digitization, automated workflows, and promotion of interoperability with XML using the TEI ([ODD files](https://github.com/sydb/TEI-in-Libraries))

 EpiDoc: Epigraphic Documents in XML